Everduin94/better-commits/readme.md

 ### Options

-Better-commits (& better-branch) are highly flexible with sane defaults.
-These options allow you specify whats best for your workflow.

 > [!NOTE]<br>
 > All properties are optional and can be removed from the config.
 It will be replaced by the default at run-time.
 >